vp44/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 We store the median from the clean data source for the 5 minute interval and look up as necessary.
+So whenever we encounter a missing value for an interval we look it up from the clean table.

 ```r
 z<-tapply(activity_clean$steps,activity_clean$interval,median)